How to claim compensation from American Airlines?

 - If you were informed of the cancellation less than 7 days before the flight and your replacement flight reached its final destination more than 2 hours late.

-From our experience, most flights cancellations occur within 24 hours prior to departure.
-Therefore, you would be entitled to compensation if your alternate flight arrives more 2 hours after your original flight.
+From our experience, most flight cancellations occur within 24 hours prior to departure.
+Therefore, you would be entitled to compensation if your alternate flight arrives more than 2 hours after your original flight.

-You can claim compensation if due to overbooked flight, you have been denied boarding to an American Airlines flight.
+You can claim compensation if due to overbooking, you have been denied boarding to an American Airlines flight.

-As with compensation for delayed and cancelled flights, the compensation amount will depend on the flight distance.
+As with compensation for delayed and cancelled flights, the reimbursement amount depends on the flight distance.
 For EU-US flights, American Airlines would have to pay you €600 in denied boarding compensation.